French

 Transfer Credits

-Please note a maximum of 5.0 credits may be applied toward the Specialist Program, 3.5 credits toward the Major Program, and 2.0 credits toward the Minor Program.
+Please note a maximum of 5.0 credits may be applied toward the Specialist Program, 3.5 credits toward the Major Program, 2.0 credits toward the Minor Program and 0.5 credit toward the Certificate in French Language.

 Transfer credits for studies in areas other than language may be requested directly upon return through the Office of the Faculty Registrar and will be processed in the normal way.
 It is recommended that a Letter of Permission and pre-approval of proposed courses be requested through the Office of the Faculty Registrar well in advance of departure from Toronto.
 Students are reminded that only courses taken at accredited universities or degree-granting institutions will be considered for credit.

 Exclusions and prerequisites: Students must abide by all requirements stated in the exclusions and prerequisites to register in a course.
-Students who do not have the prerequisites for a given course must obtain the permission of the Department prior to registration.
-The Department will assess the students’ admissibility to the course in consultation with the instructor.
+Students who do not have the prerequisites for a given course must obtain permission from the Department prior to registration.
+The Department will assess the students’ eligibility for the course in consultation with the instructor.
 For FSL courses, exclusions ensure that students follow the best progression in language learning.

 Note About Program Completion